mdashx/myemacs/README.md

 ## TODO:

+Upgraded to Emacs 25 on MacOS and the config works fine now on both Linux and Mac.

 * Try to figure out what I've added and removed from .emacs that I don't want to miss
 * Automate package installation